 - Performative Monuments: The Rematerialisation of Public Art.
 Manchester University Press, series: "Rethinking Art's Histories," 2014

-- Presence (Zurich: Lars Müller, 2014, editor, with Philip Ursprung and Jürg Berthold)
+- Presence (Berlin: Sternberg Press, 2016, editor, with Philip Ursprung and Jürg Berthold, and contributor)

 - Ugliness: The Non-Beautiful in Art and Theory (London: I.B.
 Tauris, 2013, editor, with Andrei Pop)